tobiasfremming/tobiasfremming/README.md

 ## About Me:

 - **🚀 Positions:**
-  - Member of a team at **Cogito NTNU**, where i have work on TutorAI, and i scurrently working on CrawlAI.
+  - Member of **Cogito NTNU**, where i have work on TutorAI, and i scurrently working on CrawlAI.
   - Team lead at **CrawlAI**, in **Cogito NTNU**, where we are developing a stystem to teach agents to walk using the genetic algorythm NEAT.
   - I currently serve as member at **Hackerspace NTNU** as a part of the game development team.
 - **🏦 Education:**